-For each instance of the MLGS problem, we compute the costs of the MLSG returned using the BU, TD, CMP approaches, and also compute the minimum cost MLGS using the ILP in Appendix~\ref{section:ilp_formulations}.
-For the first set of experiments, we use the ILP as an oracle to find the minimum weight spanner for each level; in this case we refer to the results as Oracle BU, TD, and CMP.
-In the second set of experiments, we use the metric closure subsetwise spanner Algorithm~\ref{ALG:Subsetwise} as the single level subroutine, which we refer to as Metric Closure BU, TD, and CMP.
+For each instance of the MLGS problem, we compute the costs of the MLGS returned using the BU, TD, CMP approaches, and also compute the minimum-cost MLGS using the ILP in~\cite{MLGS_proceeding}.
+For the first set of experiments, we use the ILP as an oracle to find the minimum-cost spanner for each level; in this case, we refer to the results as Oracle BU, TD, and CMP.
+In the second set of experiments, we use the metric closure subsetwise spanner \cref{ALG:subsetwise} as the single-level subroutine, which we refer to as Metric Closure BU, TD, and CMP.
 We show the performance ratio for each heuristic in the $y$--axis (defined as the heuristic cost divided by OPT), and how the ratio depends on the input parameters (number of vertices $|V|$, number of levels $\ell$, and stretch factors $t$).

 Finally, we discuss the running time of the algorithms.
 All box plots show the minimum, interquartile range and maximum, aggregated over all instances using the parameter being compared.